Skip to content

 Docker Compose (Full Stack)

-The included docker-compose.yml starts HyperbyteDB with Telegraf, Prometheus, and Grafana for a complete observability setup.
+The included docker-compose.yml starts HyperbyteDB with a full local observability stack.
+Config files live under deploy/compose/.

 docker compose up --build -d